Captive Women: Production

 William Schallert recalls that the film was rewritten during the shoot and actors had to constantly learn new parts.

 Pollexfen says the budget was around $85,000 of which he and his partner received a fee of $15,000 and Zugsmith was paid $2,500.

 At one stage the film was known as 3000 AD.
-Another original title was found 1,000 Years from Now, but RKO wanted a more sensational title.
+Another original title was 1000 Years from Now, but RKO wanted a more sensational title.

 The ruins of New York are briefly shown in matte paintings by Block.
-In 1956, it was re-released by the name 1000 Years from Now.
+In 1956, it was re-released under the title 1000 Years from Now.

 It was one of three films Albert Zugsmith made for RKO.
 It was Ron Randell's first science fiction film.

-Reception

-Variety found the movie's plot to be plodding, with most of the good ideas left off screen, but the camera work was good, as was Ron Randall's acting.
+Critical reception

+The Monthly Film Bulletin wrote: "This preposterous story contrives to be both childish and disagreeable.
+The action comprises scenes of flogging and torture, a sort of Sabine raid on the scantily dressed Norm women, much chasing to and fro of strangely costumed tribesmen armed with bows and arrows, and some 'uplift' dialogue – the Mutates have kept their faith in God, the Norms worship the Devil.
+The treatment is on a level more often found in the serials than in a feature film.

+Variety wrote: "Most of the acting is in the serial film tradition although Ron Randell occasionally shows himself as a first-rate actor, He is the hero.
+Both Margaret Field and Gloria Saunders partially make up in looks for what they lack in terp ability.
+Robert Clarke, Stuart Randall, Paula Dorety and Robert Bice head the large supporting cast.
+Stuart Gilmore's direction is standard for this type of pic.
+Sharp editing by Fred R. Feltshans keeps it from getting too far out of hand.
+Paul Ivano has contributed a good camera job."

 The Encyclopedia of Science Fiction found the movie of some importance as perhaps the first science fiction film to consider what the world might become some time after a nuclear war.
-TV Guide found that the movie was often inane and silly but that the halfway-decent visual effects helped the shaky film.